New Carlisle, Ohio: 2000 census

 There were 2,207 households, out of which 33.6% had children under the age of 18 living with them, 52.7% were married couples living together, 12.7% had a female householder with no husband present, and 29.7% were non-families.
 26.8% of all households were made up of individuals, and 13.1% had someone living alone who was 65 years of age or older.
 The average household size was 2.56 and the average family size was 3.09.

 In the city the population was spread out, with 27.1% under the age of 18, 8.4% from 18 to 24, 29.5% from 25 to 44, 20.2% from 45 to 64, and 14.8% who were 65 years of age or older.
 The median age was 35 years.
 For every 100 females, there were 89.4 males.
 For every 100 females age 18 and over, there were 84.6 males.

 The median income for a household in the city was $39,081, and the median income for a family was $43,320.
 Males had a median income of $33,413 versus $21,449 for females.
 The per capita income for the city was $16,490.
 About 9.4% of families and 11.5% of the population were below the poverty line, including 17.4% of those under age 18 and 9.0% of those age 65 or over.

+Government

+New Carlisle is governed by a council–manager form of government.
+It consists of a seven member council, with elections held at-large every four years.
+Two members will then be elected as Mayor and Vice Mayor by the council itself.
+The Mayor of New Carlisle is the "ceremonial and representative head of the city, but shall exercise no administrative authority".
+The Mayor's duties primarily entails responsibility for presiding at City Council meetings, representing the City at local events, and other ceremonial duties.
+Additionally, the Mayor presides over the Mayor's Court.
+City council members do not have term limits.
+However, a council member may not be elected the Mayor or Vice Mayor for more than two consecutive terms.

+The City Manager is appointed by the City Council and serves as the chief administrative officer of the City according to the City's charter.
+The City Manager provides for the overall management direction and oversight of the City organization and is responsible for its efficient and effective operation in accordance with the policies, programs and regulations established by the City Council.
+This includes: annual budgeting, appointment and suspension of city employees, inventory of all City properties and holdings, and the administration of all city departments.